The Large Dispersion and Scattering of FRB 20190520B are Dominated by the Host Galaxy: Properties of the Host Galaxy

 There are a few scenarios that may make the FRB DM budget consistent with the H$\alpha$ emission observed from the host galaxy.
 One scenario is that the temperature of gas sampled by the FRB is higher than typical for warm, H$\alpha$ emitting gas.
-Another is that the the density fluctuation parameter $A$ is significantly different than our nominal assumptions, which may be the case if turbulence in the host galaxy is significantly different than in the Milky Way.
+Another is that the density fluctuation parameter $A$ is significantly different than our nominal assumptions, which may be the case if turbulence in the host galaxy is significantly different than in the Milky Way.
 Yet another alternative is that the H$\alpha$ EM conforms to $T_4\sim1$ and $f\sim0.1$, but the total $\DMh$ includes contributions from other (fully) ionized gas in the host galaxy.
 Any one (or a combination) of these scenarios could explain both the observed H$\alpha$ luminosity and the $\DMh$ implied by the FRB DM budget, but determining which scenario is the most plausible requires additional information about the properties of the host galaxy across multiple phases of its ISM.
+While an additional galaxy disk intervening the LOS could also make the FRB DM budget consistent with the host H$\alpha$ emission, the scattering in this scenario would be significantly larger than the scattering that is observed, and the optical neighborhood of the host galaxy does not appear to show relevant foreground objects \citep{2021arXiv211007418N}.